-IP address 192.168.1.240; netmask 255.255.255.0, etc.
+IP address 192.168.86.222; netmask 255.255.255.0 up

-- 2. Once you submit the command, if it does not report any error, reboot your system and observe the boot process to identify the moment at which the system scans and configures each of the NICs present in it. - 3.
-Finally, log on as administrator and check the interface configuration by using ifconfig.
+2. Once you submit the command, if it does not report any error, reboot your system and observe the boot process to identify the moment at which the system scans and configures each of the NICs present in it.

+- 3. Finally, log on as administrator and check the interface configuration by using ifconfig.
 Did the new configuration survive the reboot?
 If not, what administrative steps would you take to have the system automatically set the interface configuration that the administrator wishes? - 4.
 Search the internet for the specific steps that your Linux distribution entails for making ifconfig configuration changes permanent.
-(The distributions at use in our lab are Debian and Ubuntu).
+(The distributions at use in our lab are Debian and Ubuntu). - 5.
+Change permanently the IP address and netmask of your host by following these guidelines: